harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

 ```

 The final step in the API project is to change the `Startup.cs`, here several things have to be changed.
-For example, you’ve to register `KubernetesRepository` for the interface `IKubernetesRepository` in DI and you’ve to set up `MVC` itself.
+For example, you've to register `KubernetesRepository` for the interface `IKubernetesRepository` in DI and you've to set up `MVC` itself.

 ```csharp
 using KubeInspector.Repositories;